abinit/abinit/doc/tutorial/paral_moldyn.md

 [A first introduction to ABINIT in parallel](basepar), and [ground state with plane waves](paral_gspw).

-This lesson should take about 1.5 hour to be done and requires to have at least a 200 CPU core parallel computer.
+This tutorial should take about 1.5 hour to be done and requires to have at least a 200 CPU core parallel computer.

 ## 1 Summary of the molecular dynamics method